bcgov/dss-fme/fme/readme.md

 ### Set up FME desktop

 Assumption(s):
-FME floating license is granted via a licensing server Host machine has access to the above server
+- FME floating license is granted via a licensing server.
+- Host machine has access to the above server.
-User knows the value in for FME_LICENSE_SERVER_HOSTNAME (licensing server) and FME_EDITION_NAME
+- User knows the proper value for FME_LICENSE_SERVER_HOSTNAME (licensing server) and FME_EDITION_NAME.

 Additional note(s):
-Made use of a docker base image as installing fme desktop takes much time and not convenient for dev work.
+- Made use of a docker base image as installing fme desktop takes much time and not convenient for dev work.

 Step(s):